Seward Highway MP

 Welcome to the website for the proposed Seward Highway Milepost 105-107 Windy Corner project.
 The Alaska Department of Transportation and Public Facilities (DOT&PF) will use this site to keep you informed about project development.
 Please refer to this site for updates on the project, documents, announcements of public meetings, and to make a comment or suggestion.

-The objective of the project is to continue the DOT&PF efforts to address traffic safety concerns on the Seward Highway.
-As one of many projects underway, this project will realign the highway and the railroad in the vicinity of Windy Corner.
-This road segment has a historically high crash rate.
-The segment is proposed to become a two-lane divided highway to meet current design standards.
+The objective of the project is to address traffic safety concerns on the Seward Highway by realigning and dividing the highway and the railroad in the vicinity of Windy Corner.
+This road segment has a historically high crash rate and does not meet current design standards.
+The segment is proposed to become a two-lane divided highway.
 The new alignment will create space for new roadside recreational facilities and wildlife viewing areas, including parking and walkways, with auxiliary lanes for accelerating, decelerating and turning traffic.
 See the figures below for conceptual changes.

 Click for larger view...

 South Side Recreational/Parking Area (left), North Side Recreational/Parking Area (right)